A New Study Looked at Reversing Prediabetes Without Weight Loss. Here's What It Found.

 The gap is not knowledge.
 It's planning.
 The people who eat the way that study describes aren't more disciplined.
 They're more planned.
 The week is decided before the hunger hits.
 The ingredients are already home.
 The decision was made on Saturday when they had capacity, not Wednesday when they don't.

-Hestia is built around that week.
-Your meals are planned around whole ingredients — lean proteins, vegetables, legumes, whole grains.
+Hestia is a planning tool built around that week.
+Your meals are planned around whole ingredients, lean proteins, vegetables, legumes, whole grains.
 Your shopping list comes from the plan.
 Your pantry tracks what you have so nothing goes to waste.
 The loop runs before the hunger hits.
 You cook what's on the plan.
-And the plan is built from exactly the foods the research keeps pointing to.
+And the plan is built from the kinds of whole foods the research keeps pointing to.
+Hestia helps you plan and shop.
+It does not treat prediabetes, and it makes no promise about your blood sugar or any health outcome.

 You don't count anything.
 You don't go on a special diet.
 You close the loop.
 The food follows.